Phys-Prof-Nielsen/physics-sphere/books/university-physics-B/intro.md

 This is the first set of notes for the introductory physics cource.
 The notes covers material that is required to pass the B-level exam.
-This is work in progress and the notes may be cover all material required.
+This is work in progress and the notes may not cover all material required.